andregugliotti/docker-magento19/README.md

 # Magento 1.9 Docker Container

 This Docker container is build with support to `Nginx`, `PHP 5.6` (built with PHP FPM) and `MySQL 5.7`.
 It is also shipped with `PHPMyAdmin` and `xDebug`.
 Additionally, you can enable support for ionCube Loader, uncommenting the right lines at _docker-magento19/php/Dockerfile_.
-It contains a Magento 1.9.3.4 CE installation, with sample data.

 ## How to use this repository

 Just clone the files into your project folder.
-It is a raw Docker container with no frameworks or files, to be used as start point to your project.
+It contains a Magento 1.9.3.4 CE installation, with sample data.

 There are three folders: